simonteozw/tp/docs/DeveloperGuide.md

 ![Get Module Tasks Sequence Diagram](images/GetModuleTasksSequenceDiagram.png)

 `getOverdueTasks`, `getDayUpcomingTasks`, and `getFutureTasks` are all implemented in very similar ways.
-In fact, the only difference is the predicate used.
+In fact, the only differences are the predicates used.

 #### Design Considerations